cncf/cnf-testbed/examples/use_case/external-packet-filtering-on-k8s-nsm-on-packet/README.md

 This example is used to install a modified version of the packet-filtering service chain using NSM ([Network Service Mesh](https://networkservicemesh.io/)).
 This version includes an "External" Gateway attached to physical network ports, which allows for connectivity between the clients and a separate server node.

 This use-case is best deployed on a Kubernetes worker that has been configured to use a host vSwitch, as this will do additional configuration which is necessary for the external gateway to function correctly.
-A few steps are listed in the prerequisites section to ensure configuration is correct, but details on some steps, e.g. Packet infrastructure configuration, has been omitted.
+A few steps are listed in the prerequisites section to ensure configuration is correct, but details on some steps, e.g. [Equinix Metal](https://metal.equinix.com/) infrastructure configuration, has been omitted.

 The service chain can be seen below:
 ```